 Most stretchy fabrics contain some level of plastic yarn, that is what makes them stretchy with the most popular being polyester.
 To give you an idea of scale around 70 mil barrels of oil are used for the production of polyester annually.

 Unfortunately, every time you wash a plastic containing fabric it will shed microplastics into the water unless you are using a filter like this on your washing machine’s outlet pipe.
 Otherwise, the plastic fibres from clothing will flow back into the water supply system as bulk water treatment filters can’t filter out microplastic, the fibres are simply too small.
 This means you are drinking fibres from swimsuits, spandex, underwear and someone’s favourite socks, gross right?
 Microplastics have also been found in the arctic snow so it’s literally everywhere.
+We also recommend that you use an eco-friendly and zero waste laundry detergent to minimise toxins from detergents.

 Water pollution from textile dying: